Skip to Content

 Base Layer

-Thermal underwear make an ideal cold-weather base layer.
-They wick sweat away from your body and trap heat to help keep you warm in cold climate.
-Thermal underwear pack down small and weigh very little.
+Thermal underwear or long underwear make for an ideal cold-weather base layer.
+They wick sweat away from your body and trap heat to help keep you warm in cold climates.
+Thermal underwear also pack down small and weigh very little.

 Several materials are available.
 Many travelers like merino wool.
 Some prefer synthetics.
 There are benefits and drawbacks of each in terms of durability, comfort, and odor control.